nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 **Disadvantages**:

 - models for abstraction are not necessarily right for implementation
-- even if you save money by generating the code from models, you migh have to spend it on developing model-to-code translators for new platforms
+- even if you save money by generating the code from models, you might have to spend it on developing model-to-code translators for new platforms

 The precursor of Model-Driven Engineering was **Model-Driven Architecture**.